Parabolic automorphisms of hyperkahler manifolds: Introduction

 Let us recall some more remarks about elliptic pencils on K3 surfaces and parabolic automorphisms from \cite{_Cantat:dyn_K3_TG_}, some of them well-known.

 Let $S$ be a K3 surface.
-If the intersection form on $\NS(S)$ represents zero, then $S$ carries an elliptic pencil $\pi$.
-Moreover, if the rank of $\NS(S)$ is greater than two and there are no $(-2)$-curves on $S$, then there is always a parabolic automorphism preserving $\pi$.
-Indeed,\footnote{For any K3 surface $S$, the group generated by the reflexions in the $(-2)$-curves and $\Aut(S)$ is a lattice in $O(\NS\otimes_\Z \R)$ (\cite{_PSh-Sh:Torelli_}).} $\Aut(S)$ is a lattice, hence the stabilizer of an isotropic class has infinite order: otherwise the quotient of $\H_S$ by $\Aut(S)$ has an end of infinite volume.
+If the intersection form on $\NS(S)$ represents zero and does not represent $-2$, then $S$ carries an elliptic pencil $\pi$.
+If, moreover, the rank of $\NS(S)$ is greater than two, then there is always a parabolic automorphism preserving $\pi$.
+Indeed,\footnote{For any K3 surface $S$, the group generated by the reflexions in the $(-2)$-curves and the image of $\Aut(S)$ is a lattice in $O(\NS\otimes_\Z \R)$ (\cite{_PSh-Sh:Torelli_}).} $\Aut(S)$ is a lattice, hence the stabilizer of an isotropic class has infinite order: otherwise the quotient of $\H_S$ by $\Aut(S)$ would have an end of infinite volume.

-As an example of a surface admitting two parabolic automorphisms with distinct nef eigenvectors we may take a complete intersection of type $(2,2,2)$ in $(\P^1)^3$, indeed each of the three projections to $\P^1$ is an elliptic pencil and each of the three projections to $(\P^1)^2$ is a double covering.
+As an example of a surface admitting two parabolic automorphisms with distinct nef eigenvectors we may take a sufficiently general complete intersection of type $(2,2,2)$ in $(\P^1)^3$.
+Indeed each of the three projections to $\P^1$ is an elliptic pencil and each of the three projections to $(\P^1)^2$ is a double covering.
 The product of any two of the three covering involutions is parabolic (see e.g. \cite{_Cantat:dyn_K3_TG_}, Exemple 5, and \cite{W} for details).